-The BMP Program Committee will designate an academic advisor for each student in his/her first year.
-This advisor will meet with the student in order to review his/her academic progress, to establish an acceptable curriculum, to ascertain the development of the student's research interests, and to discuss completion of the IDP.
-These meetings will occur at the beginning of the Fall term, at the ends of the Fall, Spring1 and Spring 2 terms and as required through the course of the first year.
+The BSMB Program Committee will designate an academic advisor for each student in their first year.
+This advisor will meet with the student in order to review their academic progress, to establish an acceptable curriculum, to ascertain the development of the student's research interests, and to discuss completion of the IDP.
+These meetings will occur at the beginning of the Fall term, at the ends of the Fall, Spring 1 and Spring 2 terms and as required through the course of the first year.